|145B.011||APPLICATION OF CHAPTER.|

 (1) continuation of appropriate care to maintain the patient's comfort, hygiene, and human dignity and to alleviate pain;

 (2) oral administration of food or water to a patient who accepts it, except for clearly documented medical reasons; and

-(3) in the case of a living will of a patient that the attending physician knows is pregnant, the living will must not be given effect as long as it is possible that the fetus could develop to the point of live birth with continued application of life-sustaining treatment.
+(3) in the case of a living will of a patient that the attending physician, advanced practice registered nurse, or physician assistant knows is pregnant, the living will must not be given effect as long as it is possible that the fetus could develop to the point of live birth with continued application of life-sustaining treatment.

 Nothing in this chapter may be construed to condone, authorize, or approve mercy killing, euthanasia, suicide, or assisted suicide.